top of page

 About Amanda

-With over 20 years of experience supporting people with complex needs to live independently and well, Amanda is passionate about helping individuals stay engaged, independent, and connected.
+With over 20 years of experience in rehabilitation and supporting people with complex needs, Amanda is passionate about helping individuals stay engaged, independent, and empowered to reach their full potential.

 Learn more about Amanda's experience and approach here>